-In order to attract and retain talented employees, Broad Greenstate has actively built career platform enabling fast personal development and formulated the Employment Management System (《聘用管理制度》).
+In order to attract and retain talented employees, Broad Greenstate has actively built career platform enabling fast personal development and formulated the Employment Management System.
 The recruitment follows the principle of fairness and all personnel shall be treated equally so as to appoint people on their merits.
-The human resources management department and the employment department must strictly abide by the recruitment system of the Company throughout process of recruitment, strictly check the recruitment process, and resolutely put an end to cronyism and setting up a post for a kindred.
+The human resources management department and the employment department must strictly abide by the recruitment system of the Group throughout process of recruitment, strictly check the recruitment process, and resolutely put an end to cronyism and setting up a post for a kindred.

-The promotion of the Company's staff follows the principles of fairness, impartiality and openness.
-We have formulated the Performance Appraisal Management System (《績效考核管理制度》), specifying the appraisal cycle, methods, contents and scoring standards.
-In addition, Broad Greenstate has the Remuneration Committee of the Group, which is composed of the President Office of the Group and is responsible for reviewing the overall principle and direction of the Company's performance appraisal, examining and approving the management system related to the Company's performance appraisal and the annual objective responsibility letters of various departments and subordinate units of the Group, guiding and supervising the performance appraisal results, and accepting and handling complaints related to the performance appraisal.
+The promotion of the Group's staff follows the principles of fairness, impartiality and openness.
+We have formulated the Performance Appraisal Management System, specifying the appraisal cycle, methods, contents and scoring standards.
+In addition, Broad Greenstate has the Remuneration Committee of the Group, which is composed of the President Office of the Group and is responsible for reviewing the overall principle and direction of the Group's performance appraisal, examining and approving the management system related to the Group's performance appraisal and the annual objective responsibility letters of various departments and subordinate units of the Group, guiding and supervising the performance appraisal work, coordinating the problems and objections in the performance appraisal, reviewing the performance appraisal results, and accepting and handling complaints related to the performance appraisal.